 This warranty will not apply to any failure which results from accidents, sinking, fire, neglect, abuse or abnormal service or use, such as racing, towing or operation in water of insufficient depth, or to any failure resulting from improper installation, improper adjustments, repairs or improper delivery service, or to any failure resulting from the use of parts, fuels, oils or lubricants not suitable for use with the product and/or materials or parts not approved by PCM.
 This warranty does not apply to any engine or drive which has been modified, or altered, or repaired in such a manner as, in the opinion of PCM, to affect its stability, reliability or performance.
-Further, this warranty will not apply to product failure resulting from (1) use of non-recommended lubricants or fuels, (2) failure to follow maintenance or lubrication schedules, (3) failure caused or contributed to by improper or contaminated fuel, (4) failure caused by water intrusion, salt corrosion to external components, or improper installation or misapplication of the engine or drive, (5) the owner's or operator's failure to exercise due or normal care and precaution, (6) failure of components and/or assemblies that are warranted by PCM suppliers, and (7) damage resulting from the owner's or operator's failure to timely replace failed water pump impellers, seals, gaskets and o-rings.
+Further, this warranty will not apply to product failure resulting from (1) use of non-recommended lubricants or fuels, (2) failure to follow maintenance or lubrication schedules, (3) failure caused or contributed to by improper or contaminated fuel, (4) failure caused by water intrusion, salt corrosion to external components, or improper installation or misapplication of the engine or drive, (5) the owner's or operator's failure to timely replace failed water pump impellers, seals, gaskets and o-rings.